ssbc/ssb-group-exclusion-spec/README.md

 the exclusion, to give opportunity for some other peer to perform the exclusion first.
-If a peer in the intersection of `L`'s common members and `R`'s common members detects a new epoch based on `L`, then this peer MUST NOT perform the exclusion, but SHOULD select the newly detected epoch to publish new group messages.
+If a peer in the intersection of `L`'s common members and `R`'s common members detects a new epoch based on `L`, then this peer MUST NOT perform the exclusion, but SHOULD select the newly detected epoch.

 However, it is possible that two or more peers perform exclusions, which leads to forked epochs with the same membership, where the rules from section 4.3.